GameLys/slimely/README.md

 # Welcome in the official Slimely page
 Slimely is an assistant in your daily tasks on your computer, able to open any type of application, hold a conversation and many other things, it will accompany you during your computer adventures.

+Its features :
+  * :robot: - Talk with you
+  * :desktop_computer: - Manage your apps